Scheduling & Rollouts

 Gradual Rollouts

-To roll out a Feature to a Target at specific times, open the "Schedule" dropdown and select "Gradual Rollout".
+To roll out or roll back a Feature to your users at a specific time, open the "Schedule" dropdown and select "Gradual Rollout".

 This will give you the option to create a rollout, from a start percentage to an end percentage at specific dates.
-Use this option to gradually roll out the feature to users and monitor the impact over time without creating an instant switch of users.
+Use this option to gradually roll out or roll back the Feature to users and monitor the impact over time without creating an instant switch of users.

 Multi-Step Rollouts